 Instructions

-- While oat cake is baking, whisk together cream cheese, powdered sugar and vanilla.
-Drizzle on top of the oat cake and enjoy!
+• While the baked oatmeal is baking, whisk together cream cheese, powdered sugar and vanilla.
+Drizzle on top of the baked oats and enjoy!

 Leave a Reply